 The goal is to sell out old inventory before placing a new one.
 Despite this goal, sellers would be prudent to keep a certain amount of “just in case” stock on hand to fulfill any unexpected orders or supplier delays.

 Understanding when not to replenish products is just as critical for sellers as knowing their top-selling ASINs.
 Sellers shouldn’t just blanket reorder their entire catalog.
-Instead, they should make their selections on a SKU-by-SKU basis, to avoid replenishing low margin, low velocity products that are compromising their profits.
+Instead, they should make their selections on an SKU-by-SKU basis, to avoid replenishing low margin, low-velocity products that are compromising their profits.

 Also, sellers should take units ordered, profit margin, Buy Box share, returns, and sales rank into consideration to determine how many units of each SKU they should plan on ordering, based on both current demand and seasonal trends.

 - High sales / High profit – Products that sell quickly and generate higher than average profit margins.
 (Keep these items in stock 100% of the time.)

 - Low sales / High profit – These products have smaller sales but generate higher than average profits.
 (Sellers may want to lower the price on some of these items to deplete them faster.)

 - High sales / Low profit – These are fast-selling products, but they yield lower than average profits.
 Sellers must decide which items are worth keeping and which ones do not make sense to replenish.

 - Low sales / Low profit – These products do not sell quickly and do not generate much profit whatsoever.
 Sellers should use peak shopping times such as the holiday season to liquidate these products and invest in other items that perform and generate a higher profit.